kwendim/NFCTicket/README.md

 The user can buy tickets and use them or give them as a gift.
 The expiry date is set on first use (validation) to be the next midnight.
 The tickets are sold in fives and the maximum number of available rides a user can have on the card is limited to 150 (a reasonable  number of merry go round rides).
 The user can also top-up their card with more rides.

 The authentication process uses a diversified key (based on the user id) to authenticate each card separately so if the key of one card is compromised it does not affect the whole system.
-Another key is used for the HMAC process, saved only on the reader; which protects against Mitm attacks.
+Another key is used for the HMAC process which is saved only on the reader.
 The system also provides tearing protection by utilizing multiple memory page usage for read/write operations.
 We implement roll-back protection using the counter.

 ## Ticket application structure